Help & support

 For some IMTs, there’s the option to pay an upfront additional fee (on top of our transfer fee) to cover any charges by these correspondent banks.
 Learn more about these fees.

-If you choose not to pay the upfront fee, any correspondent bank fees may be deducted from your original transfer amount, and the recipient may receive less than the original transfer amount.
+If you choose not to pay the upfront fee, any correspondent bank fees may be deducted from your original transfer amount, and the beneficiary bank may receive less than the original transfer amount.